Generic Name: brentuximab (bren-TUX-i-mab)

 - Inflammation of the pancreas (pancreatitis) has happened with Adcetris.
 Sometimes, this has been deadly.
 Discuss any questions or concerns with your doctor.

 - Adcetris may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has been reported in certain patients taking Adcetris.
 Contact your doctor right away if you develop symptoms, such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Lab tests, including complete blood cell counts, may be performed while you use Adcetris.
+- Lab tests may be performed while you use Adcetris.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Adcetris: